Hiyori-API/hiyori-cli/readme.md

 ## WIP
 This is a work in progress.

+# Disclaimer
+- Hiyori is not affiliated with any sources
+- You are responsible for the usage of this tool.
+Please be respectful towards the terms and conditions set by these sources